 Meet with staff, ask for input, and consider a general performance review of current staff members

-Staff are the heart of a salon or spa, hands down.
-Their happiness, performance and overall enthusiasm contributes to the health and success of your business.
+Your staff is the heart of a salon or spa, hands down.
+Their happiness, performance, and overall enthusiasm contributes to the health and success of your business.
 To ensure their voices are heard and respected, ask for their input on big decisions before you make anything final.
-It’s also important to be honest about how their overall contributions are impacting your business.
+It’s also important, to be honest about how their overall contributions are impacting your business.
 To create a safe and healthy back and forth, offer an annual review process and outline a clear staff feedback loop they can take advantage of throughout the year.

 Build marketing campaigns around successful promos from the previous year, then refresh

 Marketing is one of the most powerful ways for salons and spas to connect with their local community.
 It’s also why tracking the success of marketing campaigns and outreach like emails and newsletters is so essential for business growth.
 At the start of each year, take a look at what marketing outreach has accomplished and where a fresh tactic or approach is needed.
 If you use a client management system to help run marketing campaigns, review any data provided to see what campaigns were a success and any additional data that may factor into seasonal or quarterly performance.

 Take steps towards your most successful year yet using these suggestions to create clear accurate goals for your salon and spa in 2020.